 - Total carbs per serving: Carbohydrates also play an important role in getting your body stimulated for running, lifting, squatting, or whatever your exercise goals may entail.
 Pre-workout can help you either bulk up muscles or slim down fat depending on the amount of carbs and protein.

-- Well-balanced caffeine dose
+- Well-balanced caffeine and electrolyte doses

 - For all fitness needs

-- Uses artificial flavors
+- Uses artificial sweeteners

-Cherry Limeade, Guava Passion, and Raspberry Lemonade flavors are the cherry on top of the effective energy-boost concoction, powerful enough to ramp up your energy without excessive doses of caffeine.
+NLA Uplift is a tasty pre-workout mix that aims to cover all the bases from losing fat to defining muscle in the right places.
+Uplift’s Cherry Limeade, Guava Passion, and Raspberry Lemonade flavors are the cherry on top of the effective performance-boosting concoction and strong enough to ramp up your energy without excessive amounts of caffeine.

-Uplift’s ingredients also include added amino acids such as beta-alanine, lysine, carnitine, clycine, arginine, isoleucine, valine, and others which can be found on NLA’s website.
+Uplift’s ingredients also include L-carnitine as well as amino acids such as beta-alanine, lysine, glycine, arginine, isoleucine, valine, and others which can be found on NLA’s website.
 The company recommends taking one to three scoops of Uplift for an effective “mentality makeover.”